Structure and light

 Aubusson tapestry woven by the Pinton workshop.

-With its selvedge signed by the artist, no. 1/6.
+With its label signed by the artist, No. 1/6.

 1964.

-Matégot, initially a decorator, then a creator of objects and furniture (an activity he abandoned in 1959), met François Tabard in 1945 and gave him his first cartoons, figurative at first, then soon abstract, from the 1950s onwards.
-He became a member of the APCT (Association of Tapestry Cartoon Painters) in 1949, participated in numerous international exhibitions (Matégot, like Lurçat before him, would be a tireless advocate of tapestry), responded to numerous public commissions, sometimes monumental ("Rouen", 85 m2 for the Seine-Maritime prefecture, but also tapestries for Orly, for the Maison de la Radio, for the IMF…) and produced no fewer than 629 cartoons up until the 1970s.
-In 1990, the Matégot Foundation for Contemporary Tapestry was inaugurated in Bethesda, in the United States.
-Matégot, along with other artists such as Wogensky, Tourlière or Prassinos, was among those who resolutely oriented wool towards abstraction, lyrical at first, geometric in the 70s, by exploiting different technical aspects of the craft: gradients, beating, stitching, dotting…
+Matégot, first a decorator, then a creator of objects and furniture (an activity he renounced in 1959), met François Tabard in 1945, and gave him his first cartoons, initially figurative, then soon abstract, from the 1950s onwards.
+He became a member of the A.P.C.T.
+(Association of Painters-Cartoonists of Tapestry) in 1949, participated in numerous international exhibitions (Matégot, like Lurçat before him, was an indefatigable advocate of tapestry), responded to numerous public commissions, sometimes monumental ("Rouen", 85 m2 for the prefecture of Seine-Maritime, but also tapestries for Orly, for the Maison de la Radio, for the IMF...) and produced no less than 629 cartoons until the 1970s.
+In 1990, the Matégot Foundation for contemporary tapestry was inaugurated in Bethesda, United States.
+Matégot was part, with other artists like Wogensky, Tourlière or Prassinos, of those who resolutely oriented wool towards abstraction, lyrical at first, geometric in the 1970s, exploiting different technical aspects of the craft: gradations, beatings, stitched, pointillist..

 Bibliography:

-Madeleine Jarry, Tapestry: 20th Century Art, Office du Livre, 1974, reproduced no. 115
+Madeleine Jarry, Tapestry art of the 20th century, Office du Livre, 1974, reproduced n°115

-Patrick Favardin, Mathieu Matégot, Editions Norma, 2014, reproduced p.
-335 (with the artist in front during the 1990 exhibition)
+Patrick Favardin, Mathieu Matégot, Editions Norma, 2014, reproduced p.335 (with the artist in front during the 1990 exhibition)